Book censorship in China: Xi Jinping

 Like Mao Zedong, Xi Jinping has continued many of the practices put in place to censor media and literature by the Cultural Revolution.
-Xi Jinping (November 15, 2012 - present), current CCP General Secretary, has continued to ban books in mainland China and Hong Kong that are considered “politically incorrect”.
+Xi Jinping (November 15, 2012 – present), current CCP General Secretary, has continued to ban books in mainland China and Hong Kong that are considered “politically incorrect”.
 Like Mao, Xi has specifically targeted libraries to censor pro-democracy books and textbooks used in schools, all to promote “patriotism and ideological purity in the education system”.

 In 2019, Xi Jinping came under fire for resuming the practice of burning books, when a library was caught by the local press burning books in North Western China.
 Laws put in place by Xi's Ministry of Education gave libraries permission to “cleanse” books that promoted “incorrect global outlook and values,” leading to book burnings around China.
+In 2023, the Chinese government began banning Mongolian language textbooks and publications.
+Books banned for the general populace are increasingly also banned for high-ranking CCP cadres.